Nabilafairuzr/Traffic-Classifier/README.md

 # Traffic-Classifier

-# 🛣️ German Traffic Sign Classification with CNN

-This project builds a Convolutional Neural Network (CNN) model using TensorFlow to classify **German traffic signs** into 43 unique classes based on image input.
+This project builds a Convolutional Neural Network (CNN) model using TensorFlow to classify **Traffic signs** into 43 unique classes based on image input.

 ## 🚀 Project Overview

 Traffic signs are crucial for road safety.
 This project aims to automatically classify traffic sign images using deep learning, specifically Convolutional Neural Networks.
-The dataset is sourced from the [German Traffic Sign Recognition Benchmark (GTSRB)].

-The images are:
-- Size: **30x30 pixels**
-- Format: RGB
-- Classes: **43 different types of signs**

 ## 📁 Dataset